Ayushmore1214/pipecd-aws-demo/README.md

 ![Architecture Diagram](./infra-s3/pipecdarchdg.png)

-> *"I’m 17, and I’m too lazy to manually click buttons in the AWS Console.
-So I built this."*   — Ayush
+> *I’m 17, and I’m too lazy to manually click buttons in the AWS Console.
+So I built this.*   — Ayush

 -----